TigrisCallidus/Qisge/QuickStartGuide.md

 ### Displaying images

-Suppose you have a couple of images, ‘player.png’ and ‘enemy.png’ in your ‘game’ folder, and you want to make them appear on screen.
+Suppose you have a couple of images, 'player.png' and 'enemy.png' in your 'game' folder, and you want to make them appear on screen.
 First you need to load them by creating an `ImageList`.
 You can call this list whatever you like, but here we’ll call it `images`.

 ```
-images = qisge.ImageList([‘game/player.png’,’game/enemy.png’])
+images = qisge.ImageList(['game/player.png','game/enemy.png'])
 ```

 Lists in Python are indexed from 0.
-This means that the ‘game/player.png’ is at position 0 in this list, and game/enemy.png’ is at position 1.
+This means that the 'game/player.png' is at position 0 in this list, and 'game/enemy.png' is at position 1.
 If we loaded another image it would be at position 2, and so on.

 Now you have loaded the images, you can create sprite objects with them.
 This is done with `qisge.Sprite(image_id)`.

-The `img` that needs to be provided here is the index of the desired image in the `ImageList`.
-For the image list we defined above, that means we should use a 0 to use ‘game/player.png’ and a 1 for ’game/enemy.png’.
+The `image_id` that needs to be provided here is the index of the desired image in the `ImageList`.
+For the image list we defined above, that means we should use a 0 to use 'game/player.png' and a 1 for 'game/enemy.png'.
 A sprite for the player can therefore be defined as follows

 ```
 player = qisge.Sprite(0)